tessercat/daoistic-web/blog/entries/setting-the-bar.md

 Since we don’t hold students
 to impossibly high standards,
-we shouldn’t expect institutions to live up to utopian ideology.
+we shouldn’t expect institutions to live up to utopian ideologies.

 Since we shouldn’t rely exclusively on genius and basic literacy